 Confirmed diagnosis of homocystinuria based on genetic confirmation and plasma tHcy ≥50 micromoles and documentation of previous tHcy level ≥80 micromoles

-Females of child-bearing potential must have a negative pregnancy test at screening and be willing to have additional pregnancy tests during the study
+Subjects born biologically as female who are of child-bearing potential must have a negative pregnancy test at screening and be willing to have additional pregnancy tests during the study.
+Subjects born biologically as male who identify as female and are not of childbearing potential are not required to undergo pregnancy tests

-Sexually active patients must be willing to use acceptable method of contraception while on the study and for 4 weeks after the end of study
+Sexually active subjects who have childbearing potential or those who have partners of childbearing potential must be willing to use acceptable methods of contraception while on the study and for 4 weeks after the end of study

-Previous exposure to pegtibatinase and/or previous participation in pegtibatinase clinical trials
+Previous exposure to pegtibatinase and/or previous participation in a clinical trial that included administration of pegtibatinase

 Use of any investigational product or investigational medical device within 30 days prior to Screening, or while on study